Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Method

 \begin{enumerate}[leftmargin=*, nosep] \item \textbf{Multi-view references} ($\sim$100K identities): Public datasets consisting of individuals with an additional view from a different angle~\cite{guo2016ms, xu2025withanyone}, enabling multi-view identity learning.

 \item \textbf{Single-view references} ($\sim$500K images): Public datasets with single high-quality images lacking a second view~\cite{yang2024consistentid}.
-For a percentage of these, we synthetically generate secondary views using PuLID~\cite{guo2024pulid} to introduce pose and expression diversity.
+For a percentage of these, we synthetically generate secondary views using PuLID~\cite{guo2024pulid} to introduce diversity in pose and expressions.
 For the rest, we apply random augmentations including rotations, horizontal flipping, and brightness adjustment.